austintoddj/dotfiles/readme.md

 ### Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+**Warning:** If you want to give these scripts a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what they entail. *Use at your own risk!*

 #### Git Installation